nehal96/PISA-2012-Data-Visualization/README.md

 > * How do I find out the exact numbers of Maths Scores?
 > * Teachers' salaries as % of GDP per capita is difficult to comprehend.

 The countries with 0 on the x-axis are actually countries without teacher salary data, and I had kept them because I wanted users to know that those countries were part of the the plot.
 However, by assigning the value 0 to them, that information (missing data) is not conveyed, and it *is* misleading.
-I agreed with the rest of the points, and applied the advice in Version 2.
+I agreed with the rest of the points, and applied the advice, as well as my own ideas, in Version 2.

 ### v2